-+ For the source of this statistic and others used in this paper, see "A Look at Private-Sector Retirement Plan Income After ERISA" (available at www.ici.org/pdf/per16-02.pdf).
+For the source of this statistic and others used in this paper, see Peter Brady and Michael Bogdan, "A Look at Private-Sector Retirement Plan Income After ERISA," ICI Research Perspective 20, no. 7 (available at www.ici.org/pdf/per16-02.pdf).